-At the 1st Singapore Compact CSR Awards, held during the international Singapore Compact CSR Summit, we received the Special mention Award for our strong commitment to the environment and corporate social responsibility.
-The award and summit are organized by the Singapore Compact for CSR, which "functions as a national society in furthering the CSR movement in Singapore, through on-going dialogues, training, collaboration and practical project implementation.
+At the 1st Singapore Compact CSR Awards, held during the international Singapore Compact CSR Summit, SBR received the Special mention Award for our strong commitment to the environment and corporate social responsibility.
+The award and summit are organized by the Singapore Compact for CSR, which "functions as a national society in furthering the CSR movement in Singapore".